gluster/glusterdocs/Developer-guide/Development-Workflow.md

 ### Register

-Sign up for an account at <http://review.gluster.org> by clicking 'Register' on the right-hand top.
-You can use your gmail login as the openID identity.
+You need to have a github.com account to register for 'review.gluster.org'.
+Once you open https://review.gluster.org, click on 'Register' button, and use your github account to register.

 ### Preferred email